onflow/cadence/docs/language.md

 Currently, all types must be declared public and are visible to all code.
 However, that does not imply that any code may instantiate the type: only code within the [contract](#contracts) in which the type is declared is allowed to create instances of the type.
-See the section for more information.
+See the linked contracts section for more information.

 ```cadence,file=access-control-globals.cdc
 // Declare a private constant, inaccessible/invisible in outer scope.